-A nightmarish vision of the Martian menace, Invaders from Mars is arguably a sharp comment on how a child’s world warps as a consequence of abuse.
+A nightmarish vision of the Martian menace, Invaders from Mars is a sharp look at how a child’s world changes from abuse.

-William Cameron Menzies’ frightening portrayal of a Martian menace is blessed with his own fantastic production design, brilliantly weaving a world from a child’s perspective.
-With a stunning score and unique sound design to compliment it, this is a film that deserves recognition.
+William Cameron Menzies’ frightening portrayal of the Martian menace is blessed with his own fantastic production design, brilliantly weaving the world from a child’s perspective.
+With a stunning score and unique sound design to complement it, this is a film that deserves recognition.
 Fading into obscurity, it is time that Invaders from Mars was given a new consideration.

-One night, young boy David McLean (Jimmy Hunt) is woken in the midst of a storm.
-Peering out of his window, he looks in awe and fear at the sight of a glowing flying saucer descending into the hills behind his home.
-Fearing the worst, David tells his father George (Leif Erickson), who goes to look in the morning.
-When his father returns, he is but a shell of the man David knew.
-More and more adults in David’s town fall prey to the unseen force in the sandpit behind his home.
-Totally isolated from his changed parents, David turns to astronomer Dr. Stuart Kelston (Arthur Franz) and Dr. Pat Blake (Helena Carter).
-Together with David, the two doctors do all they can – enlisting the help of the military – to face off the Martians before more people fall under their dreaded control.
+One night, young boy David McLean (Jimmy Hunt) awakens in the midst of a storm.
+Peering out of his window, he spots a glowing flying saucer descending into the hills behind his home.
+Fearing the worst, David tells his father, George (Leif Erickson), who goes out to look in the morning.
+When his father returns, something’s changed.
+More adults in David’s town fall prey to the unseen force in the sandpit behind his home.
+Totally isolated from his changed parents, David turns to doctors Stuart Kelston (Arthur Franz) and Pat Blake (Helena Carter).
+The trio do all they can – enlisting the help of the military – to face off the Martians before more people fall under their dreaded control.

 Invaders from Mars has a simple setup, but is executed with such precision and strong performances that it goes above and beyond the expected alien invader scenario.
-David’s loving father-son relationship is firmly established in the film’s opening with some playfully gentle dialogue and lovely framing.
+David’s loving father-son relationship is firmly established in the film’s opening with some playfully gentle dialogue.
 One shot wherein David and his father look up into the heavens, framed together in a close-up, brilliantly passes their sense of excitement onto the viewer.
-Their wonder is infectious.
 Leif Erickson’s performance feels genuine and warm.
-We believe he is a father who cares about his son.
+We believe he cares about his son.
 In only a few minutes, a loving paternal trust is captured perfectly.

-No trace of that love we initially see remains in him once he returns from the sandpit.
-It is heart-breaking seeing David become so disconnected so quickly from a relationship we saw rich with compassion.
-When David’s father physically hurts him it is nothing short of shocking.
-It is a cold moment.
-The camera lingers on David’s face: bewildered at this man he thought was his father.
+No trace of that love remains once David’s father returns from the sandpit.
+When David’s father physically hits him, it’s shocking and frightening.
+A cold moment.
+The camera lingers on David’s face, bewildered at this man he thought was his father.
 It defines the stark juxtaposition between who his father was, and the shell he has become.
-That their relationship is initially set up with such affection makes the corruption of David’s father all the more upsetting.
-Erickson’s performance as a puppet of the Martians contrasts brilliantly with his initial warm and friendly demeanour.
-Once changed, his father speaks at his son, not to him; denying David any form of eye contact.
-From that point on, more and more adults also fall prey to the same fate.
+Erickson’s performance as a puppet of the Martians contrasts brilliantly with his initially warm and friendly demeanour.
+Once changed, his father speaks at his son, not to him, denying David any form of eye contact.

-Of particular note has to be the sandpit itself that lies behind David’s home.
-The crooked fence that seemingly leads to nowhere is eerie.
-That twisted and jagged trees surround the sandpit (as previously mentioned) only furthers that sense of unease.
-Seeing person after person walk toward that visually unsettling horizon adds to the nightmare that is the Martian invasion.
+Of particular note design-wise is the sandpit that lies behind David’s home, with its crooked fence that seemingly leads to nowhere.
+It appears as something from the pages of a child’s story book.
+Seeing person after person walk toward that unsettling horizon adds to the nightmare that is the Martian invasion.

-Invaders from Mars is often forgotten compared to more famous titles of the genre in the 1950s.
-It is a shame, too, because Invaders from Mars offers so much in the way of social and cultural commentary.
-From its arguable progressive stance critiquing how we view authority figures, to its believable and poignant performances, this is a film with perhaps more nuance than most have given it credit for.
-That its visual design, music, and sound all compliment one another is an additional gift in and of itself.
-This is a film that achieves what few can: it successfully captures the perspective of a child.
+The 1953 Invaders from Mars is often forgotten compared to its famous remake from 1986.
+It is a shame, too, because the original offers so much in its visual design, music, and sound.
+This is also film that achieves what few can: it successfully captures the perspective of a child.
 Perhaps ironically, that realistic depiction of a youthful eye is realised in fantasy, in monstrous green men from Mars.